SemanticMatter/ci-cd/docs/workflows/cd_release.md

 The `changelog_exclude_tags_regex` is also used to remove tags in a list of tags to consider when evaluating the "previous version".
 This is specifically for adding a changelog to the GitHub release body.

+If used together with the [Update API Reference in Documentation](../hooks/docs_api_reference.md#using-it-together-with-cicd-workflows), please align the `relative` input with the `--relative` option, when running the hook.
+See the [proper section](../hooks/docs_api_reference.md#using-it-together-with-cicd-workflows) to understand why and how these options and inputs should be aligned.

 ## Updating instances of version in repository files

 The content of repository files can be updated to use the new version where necessary.